mathieul/zlaj-vim/README.markdown

 First make sure there is no MacVim.app in /Applications.
 If there is, just move it to the trash or archive it.

+	# make sure your Ruby version of choice is setup
+	$ rbenv shell 1.9.3-p0  # for instance, if using rbenv
     $ git clone https://github.com/b4winckler/macvim.git
     $ cd macvim/src/MacVim/icons
     $ make getenvy